Error

 We prioritised the selection of local suppliers to supply shops, cafeterias and other areas of our service.

-We are implementing new navigation systems, sensors and 5G connectivity to support conscious decision making.
+We implement new navigation systems, sensorised our vessels and implement 5G to support conscious decision making.

 We limit smoking during crossings to prevent marine pollution by cigarette butts.